JGIBristol/SynthRev/code/readme.md

 - Code for creating a consolidated dataset based on categorical features.
 - Creates two seperate datasets for diagnosis and treatments.

+# NumericalData.ipynb (Chakaya)
+- This code extracts numerical data based on specified numerical variables such as age and heart rate.